Why delivering your e-mails into users inbox became so hard and what you can do to about it?

 - Keep volume constant, don’t vary too much your sending intervals and volume;

-- Create a re-engagement strategy and send it to very low number of e-mails.
+- Create a re-engagement strategy and send it to a very low number of e-mails.
 If you see bad results, consider building your mailing list from the ground up;

 - After two weeks of the first signs of improvement, start capturing leads again with all best practices in place.